joaohenggeler/twitch-chat-highlights/README.md

 			* `words`: a list of words and emotes to consider for each category.
 These may be normal strings or regular expressions that match patterns (if they start with the prefix `regex:`).
 This should be adapted for each Twitch channel since different communities use different emotes.
 Note that string comparisons are always case insensitive.
 			* `top`: how many category highlights to show in the summary, starting with the best ranked ones.
 			* `color`: the hexadecimal color of the category's line in the generated plots.
 Unused if `show_plots` is false.
+			* `skip_plots`: whether or not to show the category in the generated plots.
+If omitted, this configuration defaults to false.
 			* `skip_summary`: whether or not to show the results for the category in the summary.
 Used to skip categories that are used by comparisons in order to avoid redundant results.
 If omitted, this configuration defaults to false.

 		* `comparisons`: a list of dictionaries that each define a comparison between two highlight categories.
 Each comparison generates three new categories: positive, negative, and controversial.
 Used to see how divided chat is between the two categories.